Fighting in ice hockey: Collegiate, European, and Olympic

+A notable exception is the Kontinental Hockey League, which only applies a 5-minute major penalty with no ejection, similar to the NHL.
+However, starting from the third major penalty for fighting in a season, the player is automatically assessed a 1-game suspension.

 Despite the bans, there have been fights in European leagues.
 In 2001, a game between the Nottingham Panthers and the Sheffield Steelers in the British Superleague saw "some of the worst scenes of violence seen at a British ice hockey rink".
 When Sheffield enforcer Dennis Vial crosschecked Nottingham forward Greg Hadden, Panthers enforcer Barry Nieckar subsequently fought with Vial, which eventually escalated into a 36-man bench-clearing brawl.
 Referee Moray Hanson sent both teams to their locker rooms and delayed the game for 45 minutes while tempers cooled and the officials sorted out the penalties.
 Eight players and both coaches were ejected, and a British record total of 404 penalty minutes were incurred during the second period.
 The league handed out 30 games in suspensions to four players and Steelers' coach Mike Blaisdell and a total of £8,400 in fines.
 Russia's Kontinental Hockey League (KHL) had a bench-clearing brawl between Vityaz Chekhov and Avangard Omsk in 2010.
 Officials were forced to abandon the game as there were only four players left.
 Thirty-three players and both teams' coaches were ejected, and a world record total of 707 penalty minutes were incurred during the game.
 The KHL imposed fines totaling 5.7 million rubles ($191,000), suspended seven players, and counted the game as a 5–0 defeat for both teams, with no points being awarded.

-The Punch-up in Piestany was a notable instance of fighting in international play.
+The Punch-up in Piešťany was a notable instance of fighting in international play.
 A 1987 World Junior Ice Hockey Championships game between Canada and the Soviet Union was the scene of a bench-clearing brawl that lasted 20 minutes and prompted officials to turn off the arena lights in an attempt to stop it, forcing the IIHF to declare the game null and void.
 The fighting was particularly dangerous as fighting was a surprise and a custom unknown to the Soviet players, some of whom escalated the fighting beyond what was considered acceptable in North America.
 Both teams were ejected from the tournament, costing Canada an assured medal, and the Soviet team was barred from the end-of-tournament dinner.